zavaco10/eda-pw-week-1-assignment/README.md

-# Prime Tier 1 Week 1 Assignment
+# EDA Tier 1 Week 1 Assignment

-**Please watch all the videos for Week 1 on [the Tier 1 site](http://fullstack.primeacademy.io) before starting the assignment.**
+**Please watch all the videos for Week 1 on [the Tier 1 site](https://fullstack.emergingacademy.org) before starting the assignment.**

 These videos contain important information that will help you complete the assignment.
 Feel free to refer back to the videos whenever you need them!